ArminJo/NeoPatterns/README.md

 **Just put your pattern code to the functions UserPattern\[1,2]() and UserPattern\[1,2]Update() in NeoPatternsSimpleDemo.cpp to realize your own patterns.
 Enable TEST_USER_PATTERNS on line 39 to test them.**

 # Installation
-First you need to install "Adafruit NeoPixel" library with *Sketch -> Include Library -> Manage Librarys...*.
+First you need to install "Adafruit NeoPixel" library with *Tools -> Manage Libraries...* or *Ctrl+Shift+I*.
 Use "neoPixel" as filter string.
-Then use the GitHub *clone or download -> Download ZIP* button, and add the .zip file with *Sketch -> Include Library -> add .ZIP Library...*.
+Then install this "NeoPatterns" library with *Tools -> Manage Libraries...* or *Ctrl+Shift+I*.
+Use "NeoPatterns" as filter string.

 ### All pixel mappings except NEO_MATRIX_COLUMNS supported
 In case you need `NEO_MATRIX_COLUMNS` layout, try to rotate your Matrix and use `NEO_MATRIX_ROWS` or use your own custom mapping function.